the-events-calendar/events-gutenberg/readme.md

 * Feature - Register ticket block to make it available in the block list
 * Feature - Register PHP files to use tickets templates
 * Feature - Add `store` for tickets plugins
+* Tweak - Create an icons module for the plugins and shared one on common to create a set of icons
 * Tweak - Move TEC icon into a `common` to make it available regardless of TEC
 * Tweak - Move compatibility class into `/tickets` plugin